Best of Brick

 Applying to out-of-zone schools

 Important to know: If you decide to move out of your zone, your child won't be required to switch schools.
-For that reason, lots of families make a move to a less expensive neighborhood after their child starts school in a desirable location—and this is why popular schools get overcrowded, because more families with school age children can then move in and repeat the pattern.
+That's why lots of families move to a less expensive neighborhood after their child starts school in a desirable location—and why popular schools can get overcrowded because more families with school-age children repeat the pattern.

 So if you rent in an expensive neighborhood with a good zoned school for a year or two, and then move to a more affordable neighborhood, you can keep your child in the original school.
 One catch is that if you change zones, your child's younger sibling(s) won't get priority in your original zoned school, although they will have priority over those outside the district.

-Note that schools can and do check to see that there were no false representations on your application, and that you did, in fact, live in the zone when your child first started.
+Note that schools can and do check to see that there were no false representations on your original application—and that you did, in fact, live in the zone when your child first started.
 "Especially if they’ve been tipped off," Aronow says.

 ‘Choice’ schools or un-zoned schools

-Choice schools—as the name suggests, are those that parents get to "choose" and are not zoned for—tend to be more progressive.
-These schools give priority to those who live in the district first, and admission is offered via lottery.
-In some cases, these may be a few seats left for non-district families.
+Choice schools—as the name suggests, these are schools that parents get to "choose" rather than being zoned for—tend to be more progressive.
+They give priority to those who live in the district, and admission is offered via lottery.
+In some cases, there may be a few seats left for non-district families.

-In addition to all schools in District 1 on the Lower East Side, 7 in the Bronx, and District 23 in Brooklyn, there are individual non-zoned choice schools such as Midtown West, Tribeca Learning Center and Ella Baker in District 2; Manhattan School for Children in District 3; Central Park East I and II in District 4; Central Park East I and II and Teacher’s Community College in District 5; and Teacher’s Community College, William Lynch (formerly Hamilton Heights), Washington Heights, WHEELS, Castle Bridge School, Amistad, Muscota in District 6; and The Children's School and the Brooklyn New School in Brooklyn's District 15.
-(For more options, you can do a search for choice schools on MySchools.)
+All schools in District 1 on the Lower East Side, District 7 in the Bronx, and District 23 in Brooklyn are choice schools; there are also individual non-zoned choice schools such as Midtown West, Tribeca Learning Center, and Ella Baker in District 2; Manhattan School for Children in District 3; Central Park East I and II in District 4; Central Park East I and II and Teacher’s Community College in District 5; Teacher’s Community College, William Lynch (formerly Hamilton Heights), Washington Heights, WHEELS, Castle Bridge School, Amistad, and Muscota in District 6; and The Children's School and the Brooklyn New School in Brooklyn's District 15.

 What are magnet schools?

-These are choice schools intended to foster diversity and receive federal funding for specialized curriculums focused on science, technology, or art.
-They are not gifted and talented schools, notes Alina Adams, founder of NYC School Secrets, consultant, and author of “Getting Into NYC Kindergarten."
+These are choice schools that are intended to foster diversity and receive federal funding for specialized curriculums focused on science, technology, or art.
+They are not gifted and talented schools, notes Alina Adams, a consultant, founder of NYC School Secrets, and author of “Getting Into NYC Kindergarten."

 "Most people, if they're moving to New York from somewhere else, think these are gifted and talented schools," she says.
 "They're not."

-According to InsideSchools, it’s a good idea to call your district office to find out if there are any magnet programs in your area as well as visit and ask if the school still receives additional support or is a “magnet” in name only.
-You can also call the magnet school office at (718) 759-4977 or email [email protected]
+According to InsideSchools, it’s a good idea to call your district office to find out if there are any magnet programs in your area.
+You can also find magnet schools by borough and district (and even apply to them) on the official magnet school program website, or by contacting the magnet school office at (718) 759-4977 or [email protected].

 How charter schools work